Coronavirus- Information for patients

 If you need support from a volunteer

-A volunteer can help support you with the following:
+A volunteer can help support you if:

 - Check in and chat support – short-term telephone support to individuals who are at risk of loneliness as a consequence of self-isolation (note, this is not mental health advice)